 In an interview, Rebecca Foerster, President of North America at Hearts on Fire, explains that its parent company, The Chow Tai Fook Jewellery Group, is one of the largest purveyors of natural diamonds in the world, which is where its commitment to the highest-quality natural diamonds begins.
 Naturally, it has world-class procedures and testing practices to only sell natural diamonds.
 She says they pay “very serious attention to making sure that the pipeline is clean, that we vet our manufacturers, that we have processes in place for complete transparency.
 The majority of our diamonds come through our parent company, but even with that assurance, we continue to check parcels [of diamonds] when we get them in-house as well.”

-If any work is done on jewelry outside of their facilities, they require signed documentation that guarantees lab-grown diamonds are kept separate from natural diamonds.
+If any work is done on jewellery outside of their facilities, they require signed documentation that guarantees lab-grown diamonds are kept separate from natural diamonds.
 Once a diamond has been cut and polished, Hearts on Fire sends the diamonds to a laboratory for certification where each diamond is laser-inscribed with a unique serial number that corresponds to its certificate.
 So, even if a diamond is separated from its setting, the serial number can be looked up.
 “Having this certification from a very reputable laboratory is certainly part of the brand promise,” Foerster says.

 Both industries take great steps to ensure the integrity of their products.
 Many people only want to buy natural diamonds while others only want to buy lab-grown diamonds.
 It’s in the best interest of all parties to carefully monitor their supply chain and test their diamonds at every step to give clients what they are looking for.

 Foerster believes the problem today isn’t the diamonds themselves, but disclosure at the retail level.
 Newer retail employees might not know the difference between natural and lab-grown diamonds or be aware of the FTC disclosure regulations and might sell lab-grown diamonds to people looking for natural diamonds.
 “It’s important that people know the difference and give them the choice,” she says.
-Azar agrees: “Consumers should always go into a jewelry retail store that they trust.
+Azar agrees: “Consumers should always go into a jewellery retail store that they trust.
 But with that, I think they always have to verify and ask the right questions.”